rileyle/PHYS328W/syllabus.md

   the behavior of the circuits you study, and compare these predictions with your measurements.

-- Understand, build, and test a relatively complex system (a working AM radio receiver).
+- Understand, build, and test a relatively complex system (an AM radio receiver).

 - Practice keeping a digital log book for both measurements and data analysis that is useful to you and your collaborators.